michaelbanfield/geneticsalesman/README.md

 	./dist/release/geneticsalesman filename generations cities population

-The map file should be in the format
+The map file should be in the format,

 	xcoordinate ycoordinate\n
 	...
 	...
+there is a utility to create such a file in the repository CitiesUtility.